Sciences, A - D

 Tufts Degrees: M.D., 1923

 Biography: Dr. Bernard Appel was a professor and Chair of the Dermatology Department at the Tufts School of Medicine.
-He also served as the Chief of Dermatology at Boston City Hospital from 1952-1961.
-He recognized the importance of basic research and, under his guidance, the hospital’s clinical focus was modified to emphasize investigatory skills.
-He also developed a masters of science program for fellows in dermatology.
-He is the founder of the journal SKIN and authored Skin: Beauty and Health.
+As well as being a leader for the department in the modern era, alongside Dr. John Dowling, he also served as the Chief of Dermatology at Boston City Hospital from 1952-1961.
+He recognized the importance of basic research and, under his guidance; the hospital’s clinical focus was modified to emphasize investigatory skills.
+He also developed a Master’s of Science program for fellows in dermatology and a program for third-year students that involved both lectures and clinics and allowed them to visit the Boston City Hospital for ward walks, laboratory sessions, and conferences.
+During Dr. Appel's tenure, faculty members published a number of clinical studies.
+He is also the founder of the journal SKIN and authored Skin: Beauty and Health.
+He married Doris Leavitt, a graduate of The Museum of Fine Arts who created the work, the Hall of Medicine, which featured twelve figures of scientists and physicians responsible for landmark changes in the development of modern Western medicine were chosen after consultation with the leading medical historians of the time.

 Tufts Degrees: M.D., 1972